 After World War II, the NAB White Cross work was involved in several North American ventures as well as in providing supplies for the developing medical clinics in Cameroon.
 The focus on supplying the needs of the medical work in Cameroon expanded significantly and is now one of the major activities of White Cross.
 Currently, White Cross partners with the Cameroon Baptist Convention (CBC) in Cameroon.
-In 2023, CBC Health Services is operating 15 hospitals, 24 integrated health centers and 53 rural health centers.
-More than a million patients have been served annually.
-In 2022, they cared for more than 1.3 million patients.
+As of December 2024, CBC Health Services is operating 15 hospitals, 27 Integrated Health Centres, and 54 Primary Health Centres.
+In addition, CBC Health Services runs five training institutions.
+Annually, CBC Health Services provides essential services to over 1 million patients.